zc9syil5ya/swa-en-christian-sommer/README.md

 * [PUT] `/entries/{id}` - updates an entry by ID.
 * [POST] `/upload/{id}`- post a avatar for the entry by ID.

+so possible actions are, create an entry, edit an entry, delete entry, add an avatar to an entry, edit avatar on the entry over curl or the frontend-app UI.

 To start the `frontend-app`, all dependencies must be resolved.
 InelliJ usually does this itself.If not, change to the frontend-app directory and run the command  `npm install`.
 To start te frontend `npm start` must be executed